dn-m/Plan/Architecture.md

     /// Abstract representation of graphical objects of a System's worth of music.
     /// Extends the ScoreModel with a model of managing Spanner type objects over System-breaks.
+    /// Objects contained herein are organized in "time", not in horizontal space.
     /// This is the only public product of the `ScoreModelLayer`. struct ScoreModelSegment {